 Baker has more recently taken on the title of SoBo, in reference to South Broadway and this city’s love for shortened monikers.
 What was solely a single-family home neighborhood has had many multi-family renter options popping up as of recently.
 Though most the streets consist of low key residences, you can quickly find yourself strolling up and down South Broadway to discover vintage clothing, a wide range of eateries, book stores, record shops, art galleries, craft supplies, hip music venues, and so much more.
 The diverse options of entertainment and artistic intrigue are truly endless, attracting a whimsical demographic.
 If you seek to be in a true neighborhood outside the downtown area, with access to an unpolished yet tastefully eccentric mainstrip, you will thrive in Baker.

 Close to Baker but provides a more wholesome lifestyle; This neighborhood has resemblance to suburban living with its direct access to the highway, its awning covered shops, and its respective Washington Park providing a lush landscape for people to walk their dogs, run, bike, paddleboat, or enjoy the formal flower gardens located within.
 In addition to those leisure activities, there is South Pearl Street or more often referred to as Denver’s “restaurant row”.
 If you want to take a breather from the metropolitan buzz and experience a day-to-day that resonates with most Colorado residents, Wash Park will be your sanctuary.

 There you have it, our transparent guide to each Denver neighborhood!
-Now that you’ve narrowed down where to live—let AptAmigo do the rest.
+Now that you’ve narrowed down where to live in Denver—let AptAmigo do the rest.
 Just reach out and let us know which neighborhood(s) you’re interested in living in and your lifestyle and we will curate a list of apartments that you’d love, schedule tours to each of them, and even Uber and accompany you to each building!